lambdaclass/cairo_native/README.md

 ```

 ## Included Tools
-Aside from the compilation and execution engine library, Cairo Native includes a few command-line tools to aid development.
+Aside from the compilation and execution engine library, Cairo Native includes
+a few command-line tools to aid development, and some useful scripts.

 These are:
+- The contents of the `/scripts/` folder
 - `cairo-native-compile`
 - `cairo-native-dump`
 - `cairo-native-run`